 Anthos clusters on bare metal uses MetalLB

-only be configured through Anthos clusters on bare metal, do not modify MetalLB's ConfigMap
+can only be configured through Anthos clusters on bare metal, don't modify the MetalLB

 IP address sharing across Services.